Patten & Patten Inc. TN Cuts Stock Position in Bank of America Co. (NYSE:BAC)

 Patten & Patten Inc. TN lessened its position in Bank of America Co.
 (NYSE:BAC – Free Report) by 10.6% during the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission.
 The firm owned 120,283 shares of the financial services provider’s stock after selling 14,298 shares during the quarter.
 Patten & Patten Inc. TN’s holdings in Bank of America were worth $3,293,000 at the end of the most recent reporting period.

-Several other institutional investors and hedge funds have also recently modified their holdings of BAC.
-FNY Investment Advisers LLC boosted its position in shares of Bank of America by 75.9% during the 2nd quarter.
-FNY Investment Advisers LLC now owns 920 shares of the financial services provider’s stock worth $26,000 after acquiring an additional 397 shares in the last quarter.
-Marquette Asset Management LLC boosted its position in shares of Bank of America by 333.2% in the 2nd quarter.
-Marquette Asset Management LLC now owns 953 shares of the financial services provider’s stock valued at $27,000 after purchasing an additional 733 shares during the period.
-Castleview Partners LLC acquired a new stake in shares of Bank of America in the 1st quarter valued at about $28,000.
-Global Trust Asset Management LLC boosted its position in shares of Bank of America by 45.7% in the 2nd quarter.
-Global Trust Asset Management LLC now owns 1,036 shares of the financial services provider’s stock valued at $30,000 after purchasing an additional 325 shares during the period.
-Finally, Live Oak Investment Partners acquired a new stake in shares of Bank of America in the 4th quarter valued at about $39,000.
-Hedge funds and other institutional investors own 68.06% of the company’s stock.
+Several other institutional investors and hedge funds have also recently bought and sold shares of the stock.
+Berkshire Hathaway Inc grew its stake in Bank of America by 2.3% during the 1st quarter.
+Berkshire Hathaway Inc now owns 1,032,852,006 shares of the financial services provider’s stock worth $29,539,567,000 after purchasing an additional 22,751,400 shares in the last quarter.
+Moneta Group Investment Advisors LLC grew its stake in Bank of America by 108,111.3% during the 4th quarter.
+Moneta Group Investment Advisors LLC now owns 193,168,025 shares of the financial services provider’s stock worth $6,397,725,000 after purchasing an additional 192,989,515 shares in the last quarter.
+Geode Capital Management LLC grew its stake in Bank of America by 1.4% during the 2nd quarter.
+Geode Capital Management LLC now owns 127,236,515 shares of the financial services provider’s stock worth $3,640,452,000 after purchasing an additional 1,768,938 shares in the last quarter.
+Norges Bank acquired a new position in Bank of America during the 4th quarter worth $3,436,543,000.
+Finally, Bank Julius Baer & Co.
+Ltd Zurich grew its stake in Bank of America by 69,466.5% during the 2nd quarter.
+Bank Julius Baer & Co.
+Ltd Zurich now owns 97,976,121 shares of the financial services provider’s stock worth $2,810,935,000 after purchasing an additional 97,835,283 shares in the last quarter.
+68.06% of the stock is owned by institutional investors and hedge funds.

-BAC has been the subject of a number of research analyst reports.
-BMO Capital Markets upped their target price on Bank of America from $39.00 to $40.00 and gave the company a “market perform” rating in a research report on Wednesday, October 18th.
-StockNews.com initiated coverage on Bank of America in a research report on Thursday, October 5th.
-They issued a “hold” rating for the company.
-Morgan Stanley decreased their target price on Bank of America from $34.00 to $32.00 and set an “equal weight” rating for the company in a research report on Tuesday, October 3rd.
-The Goldman Sachs Group upped their price objective on Bank of America from $30.00 to $33.00 and gave the company a “buy” rating in a research note on Friday, December 1st.
-Finally, Jefferies Financial Group reduced their price objective on Bank of America from $31.00 to $28.00 in a research note on Tuesday, October 10th.
-One research analyst has rated the stock with a sell rating, six have issued a hold rating and ten have issued a buy rating to the stock.
-Based on data from MarketBeat, the company currently has an average rating of “Moderate Buy” and an average price target of $35.79.
+Several research analysts recently commented on BAC shares.
+Evercore ISI lowered their target price on Bank of America from $35.00 to $33.00 in a research note on Thursday, October 5th.
+BMO Capital Markets upped their price objective on Bank of America from $39.00 to $40.00 and gave the stock a “market perform” rating in a research report on Wednesday, October 18th.
+Piper Sandler lowered their price objective on Bank of America from $28.00 to $27.50 and set an “underweight” rating for the company in a research report on Friday, September 15th.
+Odeon Capital Group raised Bank of America from a “hold” rating to a “buy” rating and set a $37.94 price objective for the company in a research report on Thursday, December 14th.
+Finally, Oppenheimer upped their target price on Bank of America from $49.00 to $51.00 and gave the company an “outperform” rating in a research report on Thursday, November 16th.
+One equities research analyst has rated the stock with a sell rating, six have issued a hold rating and ten have assigned a buy rating to the stock.
+According to MarketBeat, Bank of America presently has an average rating of “Moderate Buy” and a consensus target price of $35.79.

 Bank of America Stock Performance

-Bank of America (NYSE:BAC – Get Free Report) last issued its earnings results on Tuesday, October 17th.
-The financial services provider reported $0.90 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.83 by $0.07.
-The business had revenue of $25.20 billion during the quarter, compared to the consensus estimate of $25.13 billion.
+Bank of America (NYSE:BAC – Get Free Report) last posted its quarterly earnings data on Tuesday, October 17th.
+The financial services provider reported $0.90 EPS for the quarter, beating the consensus estimate of $0.83 by $0.07.
+The firm had revenue of $25.20 billion during the quarter, compared to the consensus estimate of $25.13 billion.
 Bank of America had a return on equity of 12.08% and a net margin of 18.69%.
-The company’s revenue for the quarter was up 2.8% on a year-over-year basis.
-During the same period in the prior year, the business posted $0.81 EPS.
-Equities research analysts anticipate that Bank of America Co. will post 3.43 EPS for the current fiscal year.
+The firm’s revenue was up 2.8% compared to the same quarter last year.
+During the same period in the prior year, the business earned $0.81 EPS.
+Sell-side analysts anticipate that Bank of America Co. will post 3.43 earnings per share for the current year.

-The business also recently declared a quarterly dividend, which was paid on Friday, December 29th.
-Shareholders of record on Friday, December 1st were given a dividend of $0.24 per share.
-This represents a $0.96 annualized dividend and a yield of 2.88%.
-The ex-dividend date was Thursday, November 30th.
-Bank of America’s payout ratio is 26.89%.
+The firm also recently announced a quarterly dividend, which was paid on Friday, December 29th.
+Stockholders of record on Friday, December 1st were paid a dividend of $0.24 per share.
+This represents a $0.96 dividend on an annualized basis and a dividend yield of 2.88%.
+The ex-dividend date of this dividend was Thursday, November 30th.
+Bank of America’s dividend payout ratio (DPR) is 26.89%.

 Bank of America Corporation, through its subsidiaries, provides banking and financial products and services for individual consumers, small and middle-market businesses, institutional investors, large corporations, and governments worldwide.
 Its Consumer Banking segment offers traditional and money market savings accounts, certificates of deposit and IRAs, noninterest-and interest-bearing checking accounts, and investment accounts and products; and credit and debit cards, residential mortgages, and home equity loans, as well as direct and indirect loans, such as automotive, recreational vehicle, and consumer personal loans.